Jisagi/Discord-guild-copy/README.md

 ## Disclaimer
 **_Use this script at your own risk!_**

 According to the recent [statement](https://support.discordapp.com/hc/en-us/articles/115002192352-Automated-user-accounts-self-bots000000) of the discord team, any kind of user accounts including so called SelfBots are forbidden.
-The script still allows you to backup a guild with a user account and stop after, but i still don't recommend it.
-Therefore, if you use this on a user account, it will be **at your own risk with the possibility of your account being banned from discord permanently!** Please don't come to me and complain if you get banned using this on a user account.

-If you provide a user account token the script will backup the original guild and save it to a file but then stop the execution with a warning.
-You then just replace the user token with a bot token and rerun the script.
-It will automatically load the backup file and do its job.
+The script must be run with a bot user token.

 ## Installation & Usage
 1. Download the repository from github